Colloquial Welsh morphology: Aspirate mutation

 Aspirate mutation is the least-used mutation in colloquial Welsh.
 The only word that it always follows in everyday language is ei ("her") and it is also found in set phrases, e.g. mwy na thebyg ("more than likely").
 Its occurrence is unusual in the colloquial Southern phrase dyna pham ("that's why") as dyna causes the soft mutation, not aspirate mutation.
-Colloquially, the aspirate mutation is often replaced by the soft mutation, or ignored all together – particularly mutation of t- and p-; one is likely to hear paid â phoeni, paid â poeni, and paid poeni for 'don't worry'.
+Colloquially, the aspirate mutation is often replaced by the soft mutation, or ignored altogether – particularly mutation of t- and p-; one is likely to hear paid â phoeni, paid â poeni, and paid poeni for 'don't worry'.

 Mixed mutation

 A mixed mutation occurs when negating conjugated verbs.
 Initial consonants undergo aspirate mutation if subject to it, and soft mutation if not.
 For example, clywais i ("I heard") and dwedais i ("I said") are negated as chlywais i ddim ("I heard nothing") and ddwedais i ddim ("I said nothing").
 In practice, soft mutation is often used even when aspirate mutation would be possible (e.g. glywais i ddim); this reflects the fact that aspirate mutation is in general infrequent in the colloquial language (see above).